robertgrubba/test/README.md

 `ansible-playbook -i inventory run.yml`

 The project is working, if I had more time I would:
-- fix the issue with mysql_db module on Amazon AMI
+- fix the issue with mysql_db module on Amazon Ubuntu AMI
 - secure mysql server instance
 - make it compatible with RedHat/Centos systems